david-busbib/python-project-/README.md

 # python-project-
-12 project in python from the course  67101 huji
+some of my projects in python